JesusPech/PoS-system/README.md

 # PoS-system
-POS terminal project.
-Return optimal change
+POS terminal project returns optimal change
 Solution has two projects ApplicationCore and PoS_TestProject.
 ApplicationCore contains class for process and PoS_TestProject is the unit testing project.
 System asks only once for Region/Country configuration.
 When users entered then system save configuration file (appsettings.json) on Envivorment.CurrentDirectory.